 Don't be discouraged, learn and absorb as much as you can!
 If you don't understand a concept or can't build a project right away, know that with practice, perseverance and concentration you will get there!

 Take advantage of such amazing tools as Codecademy that are there for you to take and learn.
 Learning anything new can be frustrating, but knowing that you can do it, staying curious, asking questions and not losing your motivation is the key to success.

 Huge shoutout to Luba for this insightful interview.
-It's always incredibly moving to see a Codecademy learner move on to do bigger things.
+It's always incredibly moving to see a Codecademy learner go on to do bigger things.
 Go subscribe to her YouTube channel, Life of Luba.

 And thank you to the whole Homes Platform/Engineering team at Airbnb for the support.
 Check out their wonderful open source projects on airbnb.io.